 Breakdown of Colorado Minimum Wage Rates

-The Colorado state minimum wage rate is currently set at $14.42 per hour.
+The Colorado state minimum wage rate will increase to $14.81 per hour, effective January 1, 2025.
 However, there is a distinction between the minimum wage for tipped and untipped workers.
 This recognizes the additional income that tipped workers typically receive from customers.
 There are also city-specific variations that employers need to be aware of.

 Let’s explore these variations to the Colorado minimum wage threshold.